Sprite Sheet Unpacker

 Are my atlas files uploaded anywhere?

-No. Sprite unpacking, preview, and ZIP export run locally in your browser.
+No. Sprite unpacking, animation preview, manual recovery, and ZIP export all happen in your browser.

 Can I extract sprites without metadata?